babydoll and southdown

 Babydoll Sheep Breeders Australia (BSBA) has developed a Babydoll breed standard to describe the type of sheep that we are aiming for as we create a Babydoll breed for Australia based on the Southdown and adding the option of colour.
 We also have a Babydoll Score Tool that our members can use to assess how Babydoll looking a sheep is.

 Another consideration is the % of Southdown genetics known to be in the pedigree.
 A sheep needs at least 93.75% Southdown genetics to be considered for purebred Babydoll status in the BSBA Babydoll registry.
 Sheep with a lower percentage of Southdown genetics are still valuable in developing the Babydoll breed and can be registered as Emerging Babydolls.

-Weirdly, in Australia, some breeders trying to explain the difference between Babydolls and Southdowns compare photos of small Babydoll-type purebred Southdowns in full wool with recently shorn, larger purebred Southdowns.
-Not surprisingly, the shorn sheep look like they have longer legs, a longer neck, longer ears and a non woolly head.
-These mistakenly get pointed out as Babydoll breed faults.
+Weirdly, in Australia, some breeders explain the difference between Babydolls and Southdowns by comparing photos of Babydolls in full wool with recently shorn, medium sized purebred Southdowns.
+When sharing happens, all Babydolls and Southdowns suddenly look like they have longer legs, longer neck, longer ears and a non woolly head.
 When you shear a well bred Babydoll sheep with 100% Southdown genetics it looks like a small version of the larger Southdowns.